acm-hackschool-f17/Resources/nodejs-README.md

 7. Go to http://localhost:3000/ to see your server rendering "Hello world" on the page!
 8. Go to http://localhost:3000/burrito to see your server rendering "Hello I am a burrito"!
 9. On Command Prompt/Terminal, run `npm install hbs --save`
+   * This installs [Handlebars.js](http://handlebarsjs.com/), a templating engine that lets you write HTML more like a programming language (ie passing in variables and writing loops)
 10. Add this line below `var app = express();`:
     ```
     app.set('view engine', 'hbs');